 Frequent (attempted) emotional crisis is coupled with scenes of Marshall with Faye or Cooper with Lara to suggest treacly family values.
 Which seems a weird value to affirm given this is a cynical action movie about cops and vigilantes hunting sex murderers.
 Who exactly did the director or producers (of whom more shortly) think their audience was?
 Elsewhere, the film tips the viewing audience off about a car bomb about a minute before it happens for reasons of ineptitude rather than suspense.
 A woodlands hunt / shoot out / fight scene near a frozen lake towards the end threatens to be truly gripping until the clichéd music score kicks in and destroys the tense atmosphere.
 And so on.

 In other words, this is a mish-mash, mostly no-good movie.
 You’ll get little idea of how all over the place it is from the promising-looking trailer.
 Solid camerawork plus halfway decent acting by Tucci, Kingsley and others can’t save it.
 No surprise that it has 34 listed producers of one sort or another (over 20 of them executive producers) – it feels like numerous different films vying for space rather than any single, unified vision.

 Night Hunter is out in the UK in cinemas and on digital HD on Friday, September 13th.
 Its original title in the US was Nomis.
+It’s on VoD in April.
 Watch the film trailer below: